 Question: How long does it take to have my passport issued?

 Full-validity passports are printed in the United States and mailed to an Embassy or Consulate.
-It takes approximately two-weeks for a full-validity passport to be processed.
+It takes approximately 4-6 weeks for a full-validity passport to be processed.

 Question: Can I pay to expedite my application?